 Note: in Scotland you can order a marriage certificate online from the ScotlandsPeople website.

-As for the birth or death certificates, a marriage certificate is a vital record that can be requested by anyone, no matter if you are related to the couple or not.
+As for the birth or death certificates, a wedding certificate is a vital record that can be requested by anyone.

 In England, Wales, and Scotland the cost of a certified copy of a marriage record is 11£ per copy and it takes around 4 days to arrive by post.
 You can also choose a priority service for £35.